 There’s very little left of Tavira’s medieval castle but that doesn’t mean you should ignore it.

-Inside the walls is a beautiful garden and you can climb up old stone steps in the walls to get even better views over the city.
+Inside the castle walls lies a beautiful garden and you can climb up old stone steps within the walls to get even better views over the city.
 Just be careful as there are no railings or safety features!

-If you don’t fancy walking uphill to the castle, check out one of the tuk tuk tours.
+If you don’t fancy walking uphill to the castle, check out one of the Tavira tuk tuk tours.

 3. Cross the Roman bridge in Tavira